GraphWalker/graphwalker.github.io/content/json/json-vertex.md

 ## Example

-This is an example of an edge.
+This is an example of a vertex from the [PetClinic](/petclinic/) test.

 ```json
 {